markpowen/markpowen/README.md

 - 👋 Hi, I’m @markpowen
 - 👀 I’m interested in financial mathematics and financial engineering
 - 🌱 I’m currently learning python and F#
-- 📫 You can reach me at mark.p.owen@gmail.com
+- 📫 You can reach me on facebook at https://www.facebook.com/mpowen

 <!---
 markpowen/markpowen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.